AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 Using AdGuard VPN is quite easy.
 On the main screen you can see the *Connect* (*Disconnect*) button and the list of available servers (we call them *locations*).
 Each server has its own location (a certain country and a city) and ping indicator.

-The ping shows the server's response time (in milliseconds) which tells you how fast the connection will be if you choose to connect to that location.
-Choosing the server with a ping of 22 ms means that a data packet sent to this server is returned (received again) after 22 ms.
+The ping shows the server’s response time in milliseconds.
+This indicates how fast the VPN connection will be when you connect to that location.
+Selecting a server with a ping of 22 ms means that a data packet sent to this server will be returned in 22 ms.

 In AdGuard VPN you can choose from over 50 locations in dozens of countries.